Peilin-D/Texture-Synthesis/README.md

 #### Stage 3: Copy source texture to Local Buffer
 For small source texture, we can load it into local buffer.
 The source texture would be read several times in the GPU, so we may expect better performance by doing this.
 But it may not always bring improvement because every thread needs to load it, which would also cost time.
 A good balance is necessary to find.

-**For more information, you can check our website at http://parallelimageprocessing.weebly.com/!**
+### Versions
 We provide two versions of code for download.
 One is the fully parallelized version with maximum performance improvement.
 Another is the original serial version code.

-### Versions
 The fully parallelized version consists of two files:
 1. a python driver file named as "parallelized_driver.py"
 2. an OpenCL file named as "filling pixels.cl".